shawnz99/shawnz99/README.md

 ### Hi, I'm Shawn Zimmermann

-  - I'm currently a Grad Student at the University At Buffalo and a Software Engineer looking for full time opportunities
+  - I'm currently a PhD Student at the University At Buffalo and a Software Engineer looking for full time opportunities
-  - I'm interests are currently in Systems and software development
+  - I'm interests are currently in Distributed Systems and systems as a whole.

 This GitHub is where I put my version control for my projects.